strwise/documentation/docs/administration/service-providers.md

 :::caution

-If the service provider is set as the default provider for any subscription, you can't disable it.
-If you try to disable a service provider that is set as the default provider for any subscription, the platform will return an error.
+If the service provider is set as `default` in any [package](/docs/administration/service-packages) or [subscription](/docs/administration/subscriptions) provider, you can't disable it.
+Trying to disable a default service provider will return an error.

 :::